mvantriet/carouschnell/README.md

 ## TODOs

-1. Add more default styles that are ready to be used.
+1. <del>Add more default styles that are ready to be used.</del>
 2. Optionally visualize the label as assigned for a row in the component config on top of the row.
-3. Fix bug where active border is shifted when the rowStart and rowOverrun violate eachother.
+3. <del>Fix bug where active border is shifted when the rowStart and rowOverrun violate eachother.</del>
 4. Publish @types package to support strong-typed instantiation of Carousels in TS.
-5. Lazy loading for thumbnails (define offset parameters when to load also in config).
+5. <del>Lazy loading for thumbnails (define offset parameters when to load also in config).</del>
 6. <del>Add support for mouse navigation by clicking in overrun area to enable navigation action in any direction (left, right, up or down).</del>

 ## Contributing